LibreCAD/docs/getstart/install.rst

 Download and Install
 ====================

-LibreCAD is available as two variants; as a stable version (i.e. general release), or as a unstable (also refered to as "daily" or "nightly" depending on the repository) release.
+LibreCAD is available as two variants; as a stable version (i.e. general release), or as a unstable (also referred to as "daily" or "nightly" depending on the repository) release.
 The stable version is recommended for most users.
 The unstable build represents the cutting edge of LibreCAD development and *might* contain bugs or new, incomplete features under development.
 Those new features may or may not be included in next general release version.
 LibreCAD can also be built from the source code so users can compile the most current code base for their OS / platform.

 Windows